Stewarts Lane railway stations

 Stewarts Lane (sometimes Stewart's Lane, with an apostrophe) was the name of two separate railway stations in Battersea, South London.

-The 1858 Stewarts Lane station on the WELCPR.
-(Dashed lines are railways not yet built.)
+First station

 The first station, opened by the West End of London and Crystal Palace Railway, was on the line between and stations, located just south of the bridge under the LSWR lines.
 It was opened on 29 Mar 1858 and closed on 1 December 1858.